Why we conduct reviews

 The information you share with us during a review is private.
 For more information how we handle privacy, see:

-In June 2018 we held information sessions to walk through what to expect if you are selected for review.
+In May 2019 we held an information session to walk through what you can expect if you are selected for review.
 To watch a recording, see:

 Outcome of a review

 Once we have reviewed your evidence, we will write to let you know whether or not you are meeting the requirements of registration.

 If you have met the requirements, you will generally be removed from the review pool for the following two years.